NSLS-II-BMM/BeamlineManual/docs/automation.rst

 green background.
 All rows underneath the green line are used to describe individual measurements.

-For an individual measurement, if a cell is left blank, the default value will be used.
-If a cell is filled in, that value will be used for that measurement.
+For an individual measurement, if a white cell is left blank, the default value from the corresponding green cell will be used.
+If a white cell is filled in, that value will be used for that measurement.

 Experimenters
 ~~~~~~~~~~~~~